Haoyu-Tan/ImageManipulation/README.md

 # ImageManipulation

 ## Description
 This is an image manipulation program written in C++.
-The list of features that it supports will be listed below.
-For each feature that involves sampling, all point, bilinear, and gaussian sampling are used.
+The list of features that it supports is be listed below.
+For each feature that involves sampling, all point, bilinear, and gaussian sampling are implemented and compared.

 **This is a course project, the original submission page is on: https://sites.google.com/umn.edu/haoyutan/home/project-2.
 However, the submission webpage is for reference only, please still download the code from github, thanks a lot!**